Smalltoes/BeanSim/README.md

 It takes the graphics engine from graphics and state definitions, and uses this to display the updates that simulation.py processes.

 This program requires (besides standard python packages) pygame and probably numpy.

+#Current Plans - Austin

+- Add in scaling and camera movement to make supporting bigger maps easier
+- - correctly scale organisms or change the size parameter
+- Add basic multithreading to not lock up the program while the map is generating so the user does not think its broken